New York Property Tax Appeals — The Complete Guide

 Major New York counties

-10 most populous NY counties covered (NYC boroughs deferred to Year 2).
+The 10 most populous counties outside New York City (all 5 NYC boroughs are covered in the New York City section above).
 Click your county to expand.
 Nassau is structurally unique with its ARC system; Suffolk uses an alternate Grievance Day; Westchester has high-volume BAR + SCAR activity.

-Nassau County · pop.
+Nassau County (Long Island) · pop.
 1.39M · Long Island · Assessment Review Commission (ARC) — separate system

 Population: ~1,390,000